gkalyan04/innovaccer-summergeeks-20/README.md

 npm install
 ```

 3. Make sure, MongoDB is running.
-If not installed, then install from [here](https://docs.mongodb.com/manual/installation/)
+If not installed, then install from [here](https://docs.mongodb.com/manual/installation/).

-4. Setup `NodeMailer` and `Twilio SMS Api` configuration.
+4. Setup <strong>NodeMailer</strong> and <strong>Twilio SMS Api</strong> configuration.
 Just go to `routes.js` , then simply enter your configuration.

 5. Run the program either by `npm` or `yarn` using
 ```bash